 Waterskiing is open to all campers, except those in Kallah Atid or Tour La'Agam.

-In both riding and waterskiiing, 2-week campers can expect 4 lessons and 4-week campers can expect 8 or 9 lessons, weather permitting.
+Two-week campers can expect 4 lessons and 4-week campers can expect 8 or 9 lessons, weather permitting.
 (Exception: Due to the time spent out of camp, Moshavah campers will receive 4 waterski lessons, priced accordingly.
-Due to the time spent in their art studio, Tiferet Bet campers will receive 6 waterski or horseback riding lessons, priced accordingly).
+Due to the time spent in their art studio, Tiferet Bet campers will receive 6 waterski lessons, priced accordingly).
 Space in each program is limited.
-Cancellation after after April 1st will result in forfeiture of all fees for horseback riding and waterskiing.
+Cancellation after after April 1st will result in forfeiture of all fees for waterskiing.